Faculty and Staff Information

 How do students receive academic adjustments from Student Accessibility Services?

 In order for students to receive adjustments, they must provide documentation of their disability from a qualified health care professional to the SAS office.
 They then must meet with a Learning Disability Specialist to establish appropriate academic adjustments.
-Once the appropriate adjustments have been determined, the students should give instructors a Learning Profile letter that details the approved adjustments.
+Once the appropriate adjustments have been determined, an Accommodation Letter will be emailed to the instructor that details the approved adjustments.
 This letter explains the types of adjustments deemed appropriate for that student.

 What types of adjustments does SAS Provide?

 Examples of academic adjustments that may be provided to students include but are not limited to extended time on exams, books in alternate format, large print or electronic format of in-class handouts, copies of notes, permission to audio record lectures, Sign language interpreters, and accessible furniture.
 Students are requested to begin the process of requesting academic adjustments well before the semester starts as some adjustments are more time consuming than others (e.g. requesting alternative format of texts).